jjfumero/awesome-yamaha-modx/README.md

 This repo contains a list of resources I have found very useful to start with the Yamaha MODX and smooth the learning curve for creating new sounds.

-Feel free to contribute, share and have fun!
+Feel free to contribute and share.
+Have fun!

-## MODX
+## Yamaha MODX Introduction

 1. [Unboxing and main features](https://www.youtube.com/watch?v=01jyFy3jfJ4)
 2. [Introduction](https://www.youtube.com/watch?v=Tv4wFSK-_AE)